THE ALZHEIMER’S LETTER

 I did write about Crohn’s a while back in “Okay, Give Me My Shot,” loosely defining it because it has been a major health issue with Ken for decades.
 Among the indicators of the disease is pain.
 To eliminate the pain and the accompanying symptoms of Crohn’s required an extreme change in diet.
 High protein, low residue: meat, potatoes and white bread.
 “That’s all,” the doctor said.

 At first Ken was willing and cooperative, but he was always hungry and longed to eat what we, as a family, were eating.
 Following a good effort to obey doctor’s orders and the strict regimen, I noticed he often helped himself to a bit of cottage cheese saying, “This won’t hurt, will it?”
 Then some cooked vegetables, and soon a smidgeon of salad, a few bites of corn on the cob or meatloaf with onions, and within a matter of time he had moved completely away from the bland diet.
 Furthermore, he was feeling okay.

 Crohn’s never goes away.
 Wherever the disease is present in the digestive system food becomes an irritant.
 The diseased area was described to us as similar to a rope burn; sensitive to the touch and when food brushed by the affected area the “walls” pulled back causing the partially digested food to shoot into the next section.
-Yet, even with Ken’s return to “normal” eating he was able to “manage” this disease for a very long time before surgery required removal of a bad section in his mid-60s.
+Yet, even with Ken’s return to “normal” eating he was able to “manage” this disease for a very long time before surgery required removal of a bad section of intestine in his mid-60s.
 Perhaps it was mind over matter, his positive attitude, good living and lots of exercise.
 However, mind power over the body is one thing, but it’s something else again to have mind power over a diseased mind especially when the mind forgets what it’s doing.

 SHOOT THE MESSENGER